jdc-cunningham/bl-monocle-reactjs-pwa/README.md

   - or write to flash
     - need main.py
     - separate file(s) for modules
-      - this does not completely work at this time
+      - this does not completely work at this time (needs new monocle firmware update)

 ### LocalStorage